 Medicenna's business requires personnel with specialized skills and knowledge in the fields of basic and applied immunotherapy and immunology, oncology in general, the treatment of GBM, as well as drug delivery to the brain.
-Medicenna has subcontracted out several key functions to highly specialized individuals and companies to conduct the preclinical development of MDNA19 and MDNA11, manufacturing of MDNA19 and/or MDNA11 as well as MDNA55, the clinical program and regulatory activities associated with the EOP2 meetings with the FDA.
-These programs are overseen by Medicenna's Chief Executive Officer, Head of Clinical Development and Chief Development Officer, to ensure proper and timely completion of the required activities.
+Medicenna has subcontracted out several key functions to highly specialized individuals and companies to conduct the preclinical development of MDNA19 and MDNA11, manufacturing of MDNA11 for the Phase 1 clinical trial as well as MDNA55 as well as the clinical program and regulatory activities associated with the EOP2 meetings with the FDA.
+These programs will be overseen by Medicenna's Chief Executive Officer, Chief Medical Officer, Chief Scientific Officer and Chief Development Officer, to ensure proper and timely completion of the required activities.
 Medicenna worked with world renowned brain cancer treatment centres for Medicenna's Phase 2b clinical trial of MDNA55.
 In addition, some of the leading experts in North America and Europe with respect to drug delivery to the brain, contribute towards Medicenna's clinical and regulatory efforts.